architecture-first/boa-showcase/docs/programming/Vicinity-Features.md

 ![](images/boa-general-documentation-Bulletin-board.drawio.png)

 The bulletin board is used to find Actors to communicate with to accomplish tasks.
-The available Actors continually update their statuses on the bulletin board.
+The available Actors continually update their statuses on the Bulletin board.
 If an Actor no longer updates its status to running it will be removed from the Active board and will no longer receive messages.

 As shown in the diagram, Actors of different versions can work together.